wijnen/python-lua/README.md

 version 5.4.
 This can be adjusted using the environment variable `PYTHON_LUA_VERSION`, which should be set to the version (`'5.4'` is the default).
-This means that a program which requires a specific Lua version should set this variable, even if it is 5.4, to make sure the correct version is loaded.
+This means that a program which requires a specific Lua version should set this variable before importing the module, even if it is 5.4, to make sure the correct version is loaded.
 Not doing so will allow the user to try different versions.

 ```Python
 # Optional.
 If this is used, it must come before importing lua.